 Select the file type for your SBOM: JSON or XML.

-Select the root(s) related to the project(s) of which you want to generate the SBOM.
-The window only shows the active roots.
+Select the resources (repos or Docker images) related to the project(s) of which you want to generate the SBOM.
+The window only shows active resources.

 - You then receive an email saying your SBOM is ready.
 Just go to the platform and click on Downloads to access the download option.
 If you chose more than one root, you receive a separate email for each root.